bglarkin/tallgrass_restoration_legacies/microbial_communities.md

   - [Ordinations](#ordinations)
     - [PCoA with ITS gene, OTU
       clusters](#pcoa-with-its-gene-otu-clusters)
+    - [PCoA with ITS gene, OTU clusters, Blue Mounds restored fields, all subsamples](#pcoa-with-its-gene-otu-clusters-blue-mounds-restored-fields-all-subsamples)
+    - [PCoA with ITS gene, OTU clusters, all fields and regions, all subsamples](#pcoa-with-its-gene-otu-clusters-all-fields-and-regions-all-subsamples)
     - [PCoA with 18S gene, uninformed
       distance](#pcoa-with-18s-gene-uninformed-distance)
     - [PCoA with 18S gene, UNIFRAC